ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - review of the maintenance records.
 Each owner or operator of an aircraft shall ensure that maintenance personnel make appropriate entries in the aircraft maintenance records indicating the aircraft has been approved for return to service.

+- <span style="color:green"> Except when necessary for takeoff or landing, what is the minimum safe altitude required for a pilot to operate an aircraft over congested areas? </span>
+- An altitude of 1,000 feet above the highest obstacle within a horizontal radius of 2,000 feet of the aircraft.
+  To safely operate an aircraft over a congested area, the pilot must choose an altitude of 1,000' above the highest obstacle within a horizontal radius of 2,000' of the aircraft.

+- <span style="color:green"> When flying in a VFR corridor designated through Class B airspace, the maximum speed authorized is </span>
+- 200 knots.
+  When flying in a VFR corridor through Class B airspace, the maximum speed is 200 knots.
+- **Distraction** 250 knots.
+  This distracter is the maximum speed below 10,000' MSL and within the Class B airspace.

+- <span style="color:green"> When must batteries in an emergency locator transmitter (ELT) be replaced or recharged, if rechargeable? </span>
+- When the ELT has been in use for more than 1 cumulative hour.
+  Batteries used in ELTs must be replaced (or recharged, if rechargeable) when the transmitter has been in use for more than 1 cumulative hour or when 50% of their useful life (or, for rechargeable batteries, 50% of their useful life of charge) has expired.

 #### Regulations under FAR 43
 - <span style="color:green"> Who may perform preventive maintenance on an aircraft and approve it for return to service? </span>